yue-em/everythingmachines-blog/src/pages/cache/barndoor/ai-tools/clay/source.md

 ---

 ## ✅ Pros
-- Integrated data enrichment (130+ sources)
+- Integrated enrichment from **130+ sources**
-- Automated AI research workflows → reduced manual time
+- **AI research workflows** reduce manual effort
-- No-code, accessible to non-technical users
+- **No-code** setup for non-technical teams
-- AI-powered lead scoring improves prioritization
+- **AI lead scoring** improves prioritization
-- Backed by strong investors and marquee customers
+- Strong customers and investors

 ---

 ## ❌ Cons
-- Credit-based pricing can be expensive
+- **Credit-based pricing** can get expensive
-- Overlap with smaller, cheaper point solutions
+- Overlaps with some lower-cost point tools
-- Complex workflows require setup time
+- Complex workflows may require setup time
 - Learning curve for new users
-- Overkill for very simple use cases
+- May be overkill for very simple use cases

 ---